 The Ute Tribe – Roaming the Rockies

-Ute Tipi
+Ute Tipi.

-Ute Tipi
+Ute Tipi.

 The Ute practiced polygamy, with a man often marrying sisters or adding the widow of a brother to his wifely “harem.”
-Their religious beliefs were based in nature with an animalistic type of worship.
+Their religious beliefs were based on nature with an animalistic type of worship.
 Believing they were closely related to the bear, the Utes gathered every Spring for the annual Bear Dance, also known as “Momaqui Mowat.”
 They also gathered in the Summer for the Sun Dance, their most important ceremony.
 During this event, participants would fast for four days in the Sun Dance Lodge, undergoing a quest for spiritual power.

 Ute Indians, 1893